Customer Reviews

 an annual subscription.

-An IGC certified logger (not approved
+An IGC certified logger suitable for

 badges, contests, and the Online Contest (OLC) - Note: The standard unit